pelensky/pelensky/README.md

 - Mentored an apprentice, providing training and support during their first job in the tech industry, and acted as a professional development manager (line manager).

 ## Working Hours
-My typical work hours are 7:30am to 3-4pm.
-I prefer to start my day with a gym session and start work immediately after.
-I aim to maintain similar hours while traveling, considering time zones and other commitments.
+I primarily operate within the Mountain Time Zone (UTC-7), although I frequently travel and adjust my work schedule to align with my current location.
+I prefer to start and finish work early (ie. 7:30-15:30), starting my day with a gym session and promptly diving into work.

+When traveling, I strive to maintain a similar routine, taking into account time zones and other obligations.

 When in person I enjoy socializing with my colleagues, especially over lunch.
 Slack is my preferred mode of communication and I have it on at all times, but with notifications disabled.